-Ekwall has practised in all areas of criminal law for twenty years.
+Ekwall has practised in all areas of criminal law for twenty five years.
 He has extensive and substantial experience of general crime mainly as a leading junior and junior to Queens Counsel.
 He specialises in defending in the most serious categories of offences involving sex, drugs and violence.

 Between 1998 -1999 he practised criminal law in Queensland Australia and is a member of the Queensland and Federal Bar of Australia.
 In addition to Practising criminal law Ekwall has also undertaken extensive training with the chartered institute of arbitrators.

 Ekwall specialises in defending in serious fraud cases and is fully versed in all aspects of the proceeds of crime and money laundering legislation.
 He has been instructed to represent a number of clients facing prosecution by the serious fraud office and company directors who have been accused of stealing and defrauding companies and the revenue of many millions of pounds.
 He has considerable experience in these specialist fields and has a good understanding of the commercial and financial aspects of serious fraud.
 Ekwall has also been instructed in relation to company compliance and regulatory issues.